devdeliw/website/content/posts/nasa_derive_1.md

 }
 $$

-For multiple nuclei, like in silicon carbide, we sum over every $j$ inequivalent nucleus.
+For multiple nuclei, like in Silicon Carbide, we sum over every $j$ inequivalent nucleus.

 $$
 \hat{H}\_{HF} = \sum_j \hat{\vec{S}} \cdot A_j \cdot \hat{\vec{I}}_j.
 $$

-The dipolar integral in $A_{ij}^{\text{dip}} is evaluated by choosing the defect's principle axis frame to diagonalize, like for the anisotropic Zeeman Hamiltonian.
+For a 2-nuclei (Silicon + Carbon) $\times$ 2-electron (Defect +
+Carrier), there are $2^4 = 16$ orthonormal basis states.
+The Hyperfine Hamiltonian is a $16\times 16$ matrix.

+Making a $B_0$ vs. energy plot for Hyperfine like with Zeeman above is difficult.
+However, in a future post, I will be writing some "eigen-energy" simulations.
+These will allow us to see what the Hyperfine Interaction does to the $16$ basis states that define the spin-system at play.